icepick5/SOKOGARDENFRONT/README.md

-Finally, Bind the loading, messages and error hooks in the form to show the user loading, messages and error messages <br>
+Finally, Call the submit() Function onSubmit of the form as shown below and Bind the loading, messages and error hooks in the form to show the user loading, messages and error messages <br>
 Inside your form tag add below code.

 ```jsx